ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Experimental Results

-\ours{} is evaluated on six tasks: Level-Based Foraging (LBF)~\citep{albrecht_game-theoretic_2013}, and the five classic layouts from the Overcooked suite~\citep{carroll_utility_2019}: Cramped Room (CR), Asymmetric Advantages (AA), Counter Circuit (CC), Coordination Ring (CoR), and Forced Coordination (FC).
-All six tasks are fully cooperative benchmark tasks with a variety of possible coordination conventions, and are commonly used within the AHT literature~\citep{albrecht_game-theoretic_2013,christianos2020shared, papoudakis2020liam}.
-In our LBF configuration, two agents must navigate to three apples that are randomly placed within a gridworld, and cooperate to pick up the apples.
-In all Overcooked tasks, two agents collaborate in a gridworld kitchen to cook and deliver onion soup, where the main difference between tasks is the kitchen layout.
-All experiments were implemented with JAX ~\citep{jax2018github}, so we use JAX re-implementations of the LBF and Overcooked tasks~\citep{bonnet_jumanji_2023, rutherford_jaxmarl_2024}.
+This section describes the experimental setting, including tasks, baselines, construction of the evaluation set, and the evaluation metric. \paragraph{Tasks} \ours{} is evaluated on a didactic matrix game and six benchmark tasks.
+For clarity, the matrix game is described with the corresponding results.
+The benchmark tasks are Level-Based Foraging (LBF)~\citep{albrecht_game-theoretic_2013}, and the five classic layouts from the Overcooked suite~\citep{carroll_utility_2019}: Cramped Room (CR), Asymmetric Advantages (AA), Counter Circuit (CC), Coordination Ring (CoR), and Forced Coordination (FC).
+All six tasks are cooperative, permit\ a variety of possible conventions, and are commonly used within the AHT literature~\citep{albrecht_game-theoretic_2013,christianos2020shared, papoudakis2020liam}.
+In LBF, two agents must navigate to apples that are randomly placed within a gridworld, and cooperate to pick up the apples.
+In all Overcooked tasks, two agents collaborate in varying gridworld kitchen layouts to prepare dishes.
+All experiments were implemented with JAX ~\citep{jax2018github}.

 \paragraph{Baselines}